Adobe-Marketing-Cloud/aep-sdks-documentation/README.md

 {% endhint %}

+{% hint style="success" %}

+## Project Griffon will be Assurance!

+We're pleased to annouce that Project Griffon will be generally available to all Adobe Experience Cloud customers as Assurance.
+To learn more about this transistion see [here](../../beta/project-griffon/).

+{% endhint %}

 # Bring the Adobe Experience Cloud to your apps

 The Adobe Experience Platform Mobile SDK helps power Adobe's Experience Cloud solutions and services in your mobile apps.